tahuang1991/MuJetAnalysis_DarkSusySamples_LHE_Generation/README.md

-# Muon Jet Analysis Samples - 13 TeV
+# Muon Jet Analysis Samples
 # How to generate LHE files

 ## 1. Set up new process with Madgraph